 There is a problem with the method I recommend.
 It places a lot of responsibility on you to decide the direction of change and how to go about it bit-by-bit.
 Therapy has thrived as a profession because individuals possess blind spots that make it difficult to direct our own therapy.
 The Johari Window demonstrates how … Continue reading Blind Spots

 A group of clinical psychologists have recently (2017/18) started a debate about the increasingly frail system of mental health assessment - processes used to label emotional and psychological 'problems'.
-This rather lengthy commentary can be found via: https://www.bps.org.uk/news-and-policy/introducing-power-threat-meaning-framework I mention this work as I am suggesting they question, rather helpfully, the tendency to label behaviour … Continue reading Power, Threat and Meaning
+This rather lengthy commentary can be found via: https://www.bps.org.uk/news-and-policy/introducing-power-threat-meaning-framework I mention this work as they question the tendency to label behaviour and to see our responses … Continue reading Power, Threat and Meaning

 I have been prompted to think about the psychological 'defence mechanisms'.
 In general, these come out of Freudian tradition of psychological therapies.
 A detailed account of some of these mechanisms can be found in several places but have a look on: https://www.psychologistworld.com/freud/defence-mechanisms-list Indeed, I have a book Defense Mechanisms in the Counseling Process by Arthur … Continue reading The Defence Mechanisms